noodlefrenzy/node-amqp10/README.md

 *NOTE*: This is early days - if you have ideas for an alternate API, please feel free to [open an issue](https://github.com/noodlefrenzy/node-amqp10/issues/new) on GitHub.

+## Supported Servers ##

+We are currently actively running against the following servers:

+1. Azure EventHubs
+1. Azure ServiceBus Queues and Topics

+We have been tested against the following servers, but not exhaustively so issues may remain:

+1. ActiveMQ
+1. RabbitMQ with the amqp 1.0 experimental extension
+1. QPID server

+If you find any issues, please report them via GitHub.

 ## Caveats and Todos ##

 I'm trying to manage my remaining work items via Github issues, but they aren't always kept up to date.
 If you'd like to contribute,